 The total costs for Day Labor construction projects may include materials incorporated into the project that are taken from county material stockpiles.
 The county's costs for stockpiled materials are already accounted for in the General Roadway Expenditures in the 722 series.
-However, the material cost also needs to be reported as a project cost on Sheet 10 (Local Projects) in order to give a true picture of the total cost to construct each project.
-The Annual Report application automatically pulls each of the budget category totals together onto Sheet 2 (Financial Sheet for Secondary Road Funds).
-Therefore, in order to avoid duplicating the equipment costs in both the General Roadway Expenditures and Construction categories, an adjustment to the Day Labor project costs for duplicated expenditures is necessary.
-If the adjustment was not made to deduct the expenses from the 020 Construction category, the Annual Report application would "double count" them.
+However, the materials cost also needs to be reported as a project cost on Sheet 10 (Local Projects) to give a true picture of the total cost to construct each project.
+The Annual Report application automatically pulls each of the major budget category totals together onto Sheet 2 (Financial Sheet for Secondary Road Funds).
+Therefore, in order to avoid duplicating the materials costs in both the General Roadway Expenditures and Construction categories, an adjustment to the Day Labor project costs for duplicated expenditures is necessary.
+This adjustment is entered on the "Material" line in the "Deduct for Items Accounted For Under 721 & 722 Series" section on Sheet 5 (Construction Costs).
+If the adjustment was not made to deduct the expenses from the 020 Construction category, the Annual Report application would "double count" them in the overall reporting.

-According to current practices, any materials purchased specifically for a project classified as "construction" should be charged to the 300 series.
+Any materials purchased specifically for a project classified as "construction" should be charged to the 300 series.
 This would include both materials purchased through a bid letting and without a bid letting.
-Materials initially purchased and stockpiled mainly for maintenance, such as bulk orders of CMP, should be put into the 722 series.
+For these project-specific material purchases, no deductions are necessary.
+Materials initially purchased and stockpiled mainly for maintenance or for a use undetermined at the time of purchase, such as bulk orders of CMP, should be put into the 722 series.
 Materials shown in the "Materials" deduction line on Sheet 5 are those materials which are pulled out of the 722 series stockpiles for use on a "construction" project.
 (See I.M.
 2.070 for accounting code explanations.)